klingj3/PythonScrabble/README.md

 #### Requirements

-The only nonstandard package used in this project is Colorama, which is used for coloring the board in human v player games.
+Python 3.5 or higher.
+The only nonstandard package used in this project is Colorama, which is used for coloring the board in human v. player games.
 To install, of course just type
 `pip3 install colorama`

 ## Overview
-I love scrabble, but I'm continuously disappointed by the quality of online scrabble games, both directly and in the form of their opponents.
-A lot of them are slow, or require you to drag each tile on the board individually, or tell you if a word you're trying to play is in the dictionary which defeats a key part of the game.
+I love scrabble, but I'm continuously disappointed by the quality of online scrabble games.
+A lot of them are slow, or require you to drag each tile on the board individually, or tell you if a word you're trying to play is in the dictionary which defeats a key part of the game, or have different two letter words than in the actual scrabble dictionary.
+This project is a command-line version of scrabble which can be played much more quickly than most web versions, and have a robust and reasonably challenging AI opponent (or opponents) to play against.

-This will be a command-line version (at least initially) which can be played much more quickly, and allow players to play invalid words  with all of the risk that contains.
-More than just providing an alternate vector through which to play scrabble, this will be an exercise in a unique brand of game AI, as well as an algorithmic challenge as each possible move in scrabble has, including invalid options, a minimum of over a million possible moves.
+More than just providing  an alternate vector through which to play scrabble, this will be an exercise in a unique brand of game AI, as well as an algorithmic challenge as each player in scrabble has, including invalid options, a minimum of over a million possible moves at each turn, though there can be several billion moves available with certain held tiles and board configurations.

 ### Status 07/16
 The level I (detailed below) agent is finished, as is all of the stylistic attributes for playing in the command line,